programacion-versionado-semantico

 Versioning is an essential practice in software development that allows us to track and control the changes made to a project over time.

-The concept of version is something we use every day, and it is not exclusive to programming.
+The concept of a version is something we use every day, and it’s not exclusive to programming.
 For example, imagine you have a text document, and later you modify this document.

 Instead of overwriting the same document, you save it as a new one.
-This way, you can have traceability of the modifications.
-Well… you just created a new version of your document.
+This way you have traceability of the modifications.
+Well… you’ve just created a new version of your document.

 programacion-versionado